-This story was published on 7 May 2018.
+This story was first published on 7 May 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 An annual jobs report produced by the Department of Jobs and Small Business shows that labour market conditions strengthened considerably over the year to January 2018.